hjacobs/connexion-example/README.rst

 Connexion is a framework on top of Flask_ to automagically handle your REST API requests based on `Swagger 2.0 Specification`_ files in YAML.

+ 👉 Please also have a look at the [Connexion Example with Redis database and Kubernetes deployment manifests](https://github.com/hjacobs/connexion-example-redis-kubernetes).

 Features
 ========